lylybell12/FairyTalesAnalysis/README.md

 ## Project Overview
 I produced a text mining algorithm to compare the significance of words surrounding pronouns.
 I approached this via text analysis on R using the tidytext package.
 Sentiment value was extracted from the verbs and adjectives surrounding feminine and masculine pronouns.
 The frequency and the sentiment of a word was then used to calculate sentiment severity.
-The word comparison between female and male pronouns were then visualized for facilitated analysis.
+The word comparison between gender pronouns were then visualized for facilitated analysis.
 The results demonstrate the implication of genders roles within fictional plots.